-STUDIO ARTS 3D - CERAMICS AND SCULPTURE 10 (MVAC-10)
+Studio Arts 3D - Ceramics and Sculpture 10 (MVAC-10)

+Explore the creative process through 3D materials in a relaxing environment.
 This course introduces students to work in 3D art media, with a focus on clay.
 Hand building, glazing, firing, and wheel work will be introduced.
 Papier-Mache, textiles, wire, paper sculpture, casting, or other media may be explored.
 Studio and material safety will be covered.
-This course is strongly recommended for students intending to further their art or animation studies at the post-secondary level.
+This course is strongly recommended for students intending to further their art or animation studies at the postsecondary level.
 Basic materials and tools will be provided.
 Previous art experience is not required.